poechlauerbe/42_tests/README.md

 - Check too many/less arguments

 ## Check the code:
+- suggestion: use vscode by typing `code .` into the terminal
 - Search for unprotected malloc / functions (even printf/write can fail - so let the evaluated people argue why they choose to not protect something - __mallocs have always to be protected__)
 - Check if errors are printed in Standard error (fd=2)
 - Check exits in case of error (especially if exit is not allowed)